Maja Krzic: Teaching

 Krzic has focused on creating open educational resources such as SoilWeb.
 These innovative soil science teaching tools are used by close to 2000 students in over 30 courses at the University of British Columbia and other universities.
 One component of SoilWeb is SoilX, which "allows students to access the information through one database and also to upload their own findings, providing students with a sense of ownership in their learning."

 Krzic has also collaborated on Forest Humus Forms Quest, a mobile app which enables students to take go on a self-guided scavenger hunt to locate and identify forest floor materials and soil composition.

 Awards and recognition

 Krzic has received UBC Killam Teaching Award (2006), North American Colleges and Teachers of Agriculture Teaching Award of Merit (2006), Soil Science for Society Award by the Canadian Society of Soil Science (2012), Mentoring Award by the Association for Women Soil Scientists, Soil Science Society of America (2013), and is a 2016 3M National Teaching Fellow.
+She has also been recognized as a Fellow of the Canadian Society of Soil Science (2022) and a Fellow of the Soil Science Society of America (2023).